AgalmicVentures/PyTestStub/README.md

 # PyTestStub
 PyTestStub is a Python unit test stub generator.
-It takes a module name, and a path for the test module to generate, then generates test stubs for each class and function.
+It takes a module name and generates test stubs for each class and function in the module.

+## Scripts

-## `GenerateUnitTests.py`
+### `GenerateUnitTests.py`
 Generates the actual unit tests:

 	> ~/path/to/PyTestStub/GenerateUnitTests.py -h